 Ollantaytambo: 2 days

 The small village of Ollantaytambo is surprisingly full of adventures for how tiny it is.
-Ruins and hiking trails flank the city in every direction, meaning that you could spend several days here.
-However, most people only stick around for Ollantaytambo Ruins and Pinkuylluna, which can be done in a day or two depending on how proactive you are.
+Ruins and hiking trails flank the city in every direction.
+One could easily spend several days here.
+However, most people only stick around for Ollantaytambo Ruins and Pinkuylluna.
+Both of these can be done in a day or two depending on how proactive you are.

 Chinchero: 1 day

 Chinchero is usually nothing more than a quick stop to the rest of the Sacred Valley for most travelers.
 My first visit to Chinchero was just a detour en route to a guided tour of Maras and Moray.
 We stopped by to see the women artisans.
-This was before I knew of the archaeological complex and the stunning day hike that one could take from here.
+This was before I knew of the archaeological complex and the stunning hike to Urquillos.
 I eventually returned to Chinchero on my last day in Cusco and was not disappointed.